Readme

 How do I prefer to work?

-- My energy and focus is highest early in the morning (8 am), and wanes past 3 - 4 pm.
-Thus, I prefer Deep Work at this time, and meetings after.
+- My energy and focus is highest in the morning (8am-12pm), and wanes past 3-4 pm.
+Thus, I prefer Deep Work in the morning, and meetings after.
 Brain-dead at 6 pm.

 How am I like to work with?